MadSmith17/480Project/README.md

 * **Duration (ms)**: Length of the track in milliseconds.
 * **Popularity**: Spotify score indicating how often a track is played.

-*Valence and Energy were the key features for mood classification.*
+*Valence and Energy were the primary features for mood classification.*

 *These features were chosen for their relevance to mood classification.*